How Much Is A Herniated Disc Worth In A Car Accident In Florida?Trusted Content

 If you are partially or fully unable to work because of a herniated disc, you may receive compensation for your lost wages during the time you cannot work.
 And of course, the higher your salary is, the larger your settlement should be.

 The injury prognosis takes into consideration the outlook for recovery as determined by a medical professional.
 Your herniated disc could be uncomfortable but repairable, or it could be severely debilitating for life.
-The severity of the prognosis will impact your herniated disc accident settlement.
+The severity of the prognosis will impact your herniated disc settlement value.

 Pain and Suffering